 Written by Shiva Mazrouei

-Shiva Mazrouei is Diversity and Inclusion Officer at Doctors Without Borders Canada and is a passionate equity and inclusion advocate.
+Shiva Mazrouei is Diversity and Inclusion Officer at Doctors Without Borders Canada and is a passionate equity and inclusion advocate as well as an active ELN member.
 Want to know more?
 Connect with Shiva.

 In true millennial fashion, I have moved several times between cities for work, which had me looking for community and asking how to “build community.”
 In my millennial searching-for-meaning-in-life quest, questions also keep forming around how to meaningfully drive positive change and impact in community.
 It’s safe to say that community building has been a running theme in my head.